-This is a qualitative study, using a snowball sample.7 The strength of using in-depth interviews is that it reveals wide variation in the responsiveness of legal departments to work/life concerns.
+This is a qualitative study, using a snowball sample.
+The strength of using in-depth interviews is that it reveals wide variation in the responsiveness of legal departments to work/life concerns.
 Indeed, the most important take-away for individual lawyers is that attorneys seeking work/life balance should assume nothing and investigate thoroughly.
 If they choose the right company, they can find themselves in legal departments with balance-supportive policies, with high-quality work on a part time, thirty-hour a week schedule, in line for promotions along with the rest of the legal staff.
-In other, corporate model legal departments, lawyers find themselves with high-quality work on a steady 45- to 50-hour schedule.
+In other, corporate model legal departments, lawyers find themselves with high-quality work on a steady fortyfive to fifty-hour schedule.
 Yet, in a third group of legal departments run on the law firm model, in-house lawyers find they have taken substantial pay cuts and still are working a grueling 24/7 schedule.
-This is the pattern behind the Catalyst finding that 65 percent of the women surveyed listed "commitment to personal and family responsibilities" as a top barrier to women's advancement in house only 9 points lower than the percentage of lawfirm women (74%) expressing the same concern.
-If the lawyers' goal was a 45- to 50-hour week, they are happy; if their goal was to work a parttime schedule, many are not.
+This is the pattern behind the Catalyst finding that sixty-five percent of the women surveyed listed "commitment to personal and family responsibilities" as a top barrier to women's advancement in house - only nine points lower than the percentage of law-firm women (seventy-four percent) expressing the same concern.
+If the lawyers' goal was a forty-five to fifty-hour week, they are happy; if their goal was to work a part-time schedule, many are not.